 One downside of living in Calimesa is that it can take a long time to commute to work.
 In Calimesa, the average commute to work is 31.17 minutes, which is quite a bit higher than the national average.

-Calimesa is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Calimesa doesn't have a public transportation system that people use for their commute.

-The citizens of Calimesa are slightly less educated than the national average of 21.84% for the average city or town: 15.06% of adults in Calimesa have a bachelor's degree or advanced degree
+The percentage of adults in Calimesa with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.06% of adults in Calimesa have a bachelor's degree or advanced degree.